FirstLegoLeague/launcher/docs/userguide.md

 - Reload the timer - return the timer to 2:30 minutes
 - Stop the timer - does an automatic reload

-The musical note in the top left hand corner of the screen is used to test our the four sounds.
+The musical note in the top left hand corner of the screen is used to test the four sounds.

 <img src="test-sounds.png" style="width:75%">

 ## Tournament
-The Tournament screen is the place where the tournament organizer or head referee configures the tournament.
+The `Tournament` screen is the place where the tournament organizer or head referee configures the tournament.

 The first step is to import a schedule file or team list.
-Click Import on the right and select to import a schedule file or a team list
+Click `Import` on the right and select to import a `Schedule File` or `Team List`

 <img src="tournament-import.png" style="width:75%">

-- Schedule file - Import a CSV schedule file that follows the format used by Brian Lee's Scheduler excel file.
+- `Schedule file` - Import a CSV schedule file that follows the format used by Brian Lee's Scheduler excel file.
 This file contains team numbers and names as well as the tournament matches time schedule.
-- Team List file - Import a plain CSV team list.
+- `Team List` file - Import a plain CSV team list.
 The file must have the team number, team name and general information in the first 3 columns.
-As this file does not contain match information, features that require this information will be unavailable when a team list is imported
+As this file does not contain match information, system features that require this data will be unavailable when a `Team List` is imported.

 Drag and drop a schedule file or team list onto the popup.

 <img src="tournament-import-schedule.png" style="width:75%">

-Verify that the information looks correct and press Upload.
+Verify that the information looks correct and press `Upload`.

-Once you have imported the file you can see all the imported information by pressing the Teams and Matches buttons. (current bug: you might have to refresh the screen by pressing the F5 button to see the teams or matches).
+Once you have imported the file you can see all the imported information by pressing the `Teams` and `Matches` buttons.

+(current bug: you might have to refresh the screen by pressing the F5 button to see the teams or matches).

 ### Teams
-The Teams screen enables you to edit the team name and affiliation, and to delete a team.
+The `Teams` screen enables you to edit the team name and affiliation, and to delete a team.
 You cannot change the team number.
-There is also a Add Team button.
+There is also a `Add Team` button.
 Be sure not to give a team number that is already used.

 ### Matches
-The Matches screen shows all the match information.
+The `Matches` screen shows all the match information.

 <img src="tournament-matches.png" style="width:75%">

 You can edit match information or delete a match.
-Yuo can also add a match or add, delete or rename the tables.
+You can also add a match or add, delete or rename the tables.
 Be careful not to enter conflicting data.

 In a later version there will be support for searching the Teams and Matches screens.

 ### Images
-The sponsor logos shown on the Results Display ribbon are configured here.
+The sponsor logos shown on the `Results Display` ribbon are configured here.

 <img src="tournament-images.png" style="width:75%">